 Author(s) hereby declare that NO generative AI technologies such as Large Language Models (ChatGPT, COPILOT, etc.) and text-to-image generators have been used during the writing or editing of this manuscript.

-Reference
+References

 Fufei Yang.(2024).A Study of the Impact of the Development of the Digital Economy on the Efficiency of Tax Collection and Administration.Modern Economics & Management Forum,5(6).